 low as -15 °C.

 Before you undertake a heat pump installation, a suitably qualified engineer will come out to the property to check that the site and property is satisfactory.
-To qualify for government RHI funding in the UK you will need an MCS report (Microgeneration Certification Scheme) They may need to assess the amount of insulation you have, as this could impact the size of your heat pump.
+To qualify for boiler upgrade scheme funding in the UK you will need an MCS report (Microgeneration Certification Scheme).
+They may need to assess the amount of insulation you have, as this could impact the size of your heat pump.
 To do this, they may require access inside your house and the loft.
 If you’re having a water source heat pump installed, they will want to check the water on your land too.